microsoft/powerbi-powershell/src/Modules/Data/Commands.Data/help/Get-PowerBIDataflowDatasource.md

 ```

 ### -DataflowId
-ID of the dataflow to return datasources for.
+ID of the dataflow to retrieve and return data sources for.

 ```yaml
 Type: Guid